kuba1909/linux-csgo-server-blocker/README.md

 > Why only Linux?

 I am running Linux-based distributions only, that's why.
-The firewall rules aren't implemented yet, but I am planning to do so with iptables or ufw.
-I don't know if you can also do that on apple systems, but it is very likely that changes need to be made.
+The firewall rules are applied by ufw.
+I don't know if you can also do that on Apple/BSD/... systems, but it is very likely that changes need to be made.